defl/directshow_metadata_injector_filter/README.md

 This leads to downstream renderers making a mess of the picture as they don't know how to interpret it.
 Example [before](images/without.png) and [after](images/with.png) screenshots probably speak for themselves.

-With this and a select few other bits and bobs you can build something like a poor mans' [madVR labs envy](https://madvrenvy.com/) if you're willing to forego the updates, ease of use and potential HDCP issues.
-If you like this, and have the means, please buy a real envy to support further madVR development.

 ## Features

 * Supported metadata